-Projects let you create and manage your deployment processes, releases, and operations runbooks from the Octopus web portal.
+Projects let you create and manage your deployment processes, releases, and runbooks from the Octopus REST API and Octopus Web Portal.

-For each project, you can define a deployment process (the steps required to deploy your software), operations runbooks to manage your infrastructure, configuration variables (for example, application settings, database connection strings), the environments where the software will be deployed, and releases of your software.
+For each project, you can define a deployment process, runbooks to manage your infrastructure, variables, the environments where the software will be deployed, and releases of your software.

 If you have already created projects, or are joining an existing team, you'll see the existing projects on the projects page.

-Before you can define your deployment processes or operations runbooks, you must create a project:
+Before you can define your deployment processes or runbooks, you must create a project:

 - Select Projects from the main navigation, and click ADD PROJECT.